Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

     lspci | grep -i amd  # Check eGPU detection dmesg | grep -i amdgpu  # Check driver loading glxinfo | grep -i renderer  # Verify GPU rendering
     ```
+  - (Optional) If for some reason the Oculink performance has some latency issues consider adding some script for setpci like CachyOS does - https://wiki.cachyos.org/features/cachyos_settings/#helper-scripts
+    ```bash
+    #!/usr/bin/env sh
+    # This script is designed to improve the performance and reduce audio latency
+    # for sound cards by setting the PCI latency timer to an optimal value of 80
+    # cycles.
+It also resets the default value of the latency timer for other PCI
+    # devices, which can help prevent devices with high default latency timers from
+    # causing gaps in sound.

+    # Check if the script is run with root privileges
+    if [ "$(id -u)" -ne 0 ]; then
+    echo "Error: This script must be run with root privileges." >&2 exit 1
+    fi

+    # Reset the latency timer for all PCI devices
+    setpci -v -s '*:*' latency_timer=20
+    setpci -v -s '0:0' latency_timer=0

+    # Set latency timer for all sound cards
+    setpci -v -d "*:*:04xx" latency_timer=80

+    # Start the service for this script above
+    sudo systemctl enable --now pci-latency.service
+    ```
 ## Step 13: Configure Snapper and Backups
 - Install Snapper and snap-pac